plepe/modulekit-form/README.md

 * button:add_element: override text of "Add Element" button (may be translated)
 * req: require at least one element
 * empty_value: value to return if array is empty.
 Default: null.
+* exclude_null_values: if true, remove null values from the array.
+Default: false.

 Value:
 * Array of sub elements.